EudiaApentsui/alx-low_level_programming/0x00-hello_world/README.md

 A C program thats prints using printf

 A C program that prints the size of various types on the computer and run on

+A script that generates assembly code and saves output in a .s file